Just like humans, dogs can get cavities as well, but it’s pretty rare. Once they get it, it’s as painful and severe as human cavities.

 How to Diagnose A Dog Cavity?

 The veterinarian may notice a cavity while performing an oral check-up.
 The first thing that the vet will do is to take a look at your four-legged friend's mouth.
-They will be searching for spots with a dental instrument, and add a slight pressure to check for potential pain.
-They will also check on the texture of the tooth.
-Weak teeth enamel or dentin from the cavity is often soft and fragile.
+Then they will be searching for spots with a dental instrument, and add a slight pressure to check for potential pain.
+Finally they will also check on the texture of the tooth.
+Nonetheless, Weak teeth enamel or dentin from the cavity is often soft and fragile.
 The veterinarian can also use an x-ray to check the severity of the cavity and how far it has traveled.

 How to Treat Dog Cavity?